 All of our teachers have either German or California teaching credentials or both.
 Many of them have been with the school for five to ten years and are very committed to our program.
 Most of our preschool assistants are fully qualified as Preschool teachers as well.

 Parental involvement is required to keep our tuition and fees at a reasonable level.
-Our school community is very active and every parent paying the discounted rate is required to take over an area of responsibility throughout the year (approx. 20 volunteer hours a year).
-There are different ways to fulfill your voluntary work contribution: Join a committee or choose one independent job which is suitable to your time schedule; become a parent representative (PTA) which is elected by class parents or become a board member (elected by the society) which manages the school.
+Our school community is very active and every parent paying the discounted rate is required to take over an area of responsibility throughout the year (at least 20 volunteer hours a year).
+There are different ways to fulfill your voluntary work contribution: Join a committee or choose one independent job which is suitable to your time schedule.

 Applications are accepted year-round, but it helps to submit your application early, as we usually have more applicants than spots.
 Please see more information about the admission process here.